tldr-pages/tldr/pages/common/npm-fund.md

 `npm fund {{package}}`

-- Fund dependencies by filtering a specific workspace in a project:
+- Fund dependencies by filtering a specific [w]orkspace in the current project:

 `npm fund -w {{workspace}}`